What is the parent education program in Connecticut?

 Frequently Asked Questions

-Do both parents have to complete the parent education program?
+Do both parents have to take the class?

 Author